 At Our Secure Facilities

-Within our secured facilities, we are implementing preventive measures that meet or exceed all current recommendations by the Centers for Disease Control (CDC) and the South Carolina Department of Health and Environmental Control (SC DHEC), and include:
+Within our secured facilities, we have implemented preventive measures that meet or exceed all current recommendations by the Centers for Disease Control (CDC) and the South Carolina Department of Health and Environmental Control (SC DHEC), and include:

-- temperature screenings and symptom checks of all juveniles at intake and before intra-agency transfer to other SC DJJ facilities.
+- Mandatory COVID-19 screening of all juveniles at intake and before intra-agency transfer to other SC DJJ facilities.
 Youth are then monitored routinely for development of symptoms.
-If youth have an elevated screening temperature, they will immediately be referred to that facility's medical infirmary for further evaluation.
+If youth have an elevated screening develop symptoms, they will immediately be referred to that facility's medical infirmary for further evaluation.

-- conducting an hourly handwashing routine for staff and youth.
+- Conducting routine handwashing routine for staff and youth.
 Staff are teaching juveniles proper hand-washing techniques.

 For more information on our secure facilities and alternative placement sites, visit our Facilities page.

 We understand face-to face interaction is an important and fundamental part of serving and rehabilitating youth offenders.
-Our Community staff has been advised to limit physical contact when possible and instead conduct meetings with youth and their families via phone or video conferencing.
+Our County offices have resumed in-person meeting with youth and their families.
 All Community staff have also been instructed to regularly sanitize their work areas with a disinfectant solution that is approved to kill viruses.
-In addition, "Project: Right Turn" has been suspended until further notice and our annual volunteer banquet scheduled for April is postponed.
 For a full list of county offices and their contact information, see our County Directory.